Uncommitted National Movement: Relations with Democratic Party

 After the Michigan primary, Biden administration officials met with Muslim and Arab-American community leaders, including Alawieh.
 Alawieh described the meetings as tense, and said that senior officials weren't able to deliver on their demands.
 Among the officials present were Stephen K. Benjamin, a senior advisor; Tom Perez, the director of the Office of Public Engagement; Jonathan Finer, principal deputy national security adviser; and USAID director Samantha Power.
 Additionally, the co-chair of Biden's presidential campaign Mitch Landrieu said that it would continue talking to Uncommitted voters.

 When Harris became the nominee after Biden withdrew from the race, the movement became "cautiously optimistic" that she would change policy on Israel due to her sympathetic rhetoric.
 Harris briefly met Elabed and Alawieh at a rally in Michigan, where they told her the movement would like to support her, but that they wanted an arms embargo on Israel first.
 They requested a meeting on the topic, and Harris seemingly accepted.
 However, Philip H. Gordon, one of Harris's national security advisors, clarified that she did not support an embargo.

 In early August, it was reported that the Harris campaign had met with Arab-American leaders and activists, as well as Uncommitted allies, in Michigan.
 Harris's campaign manager Julie Chávez Rodriguez met individually with activists in Metro Detroit, including Osama Siblani, publisher of the Arab American News.
 During the meeting between Chávez Rodriguez and Siblani, Chávez Rodriguez agreed with Siblani that "the killing has to stop", but Siblani questioned how, saying there was no plan.
-Harris herself met with Abdullah Hammoud, the mayor of Dearborn, Michigan, the city with the largest Arab-American population in the United States, to discuss the war and her policy.
-On August 4, 29 Uncommitted delegates from eight states took part in a virtual roll call where they cast unofficial votes in honor of Palestinians killed in Gaza, including "children, medical workers, journalists, families, and other civilians" according to a delegate.
+Harris herself met with Abdullah Hammoud, the mayor of Dearborn, Michigan, which had the largest Arab-American population in the United States, to discuss the war and her policy.
+On August 4, twenty-nine Uncommitted delegates from eight states took part in a virtual roll call where they cast unofficial votes in honor of Palestinians killed in Gaza, including "children, medical workers, journalists, families, and other civilians" according to a delegate.